gisikw/ddr-rpg/rules/rules.md

 - On a critical success, maximize subsequent die rolls
 - Clever talents can be broad.
 Silver tongued.
 Well-read.
 - Players: say yes to adventure.
 GMs: say yes to cool.
+- A scene is an instance of combat, ten minutes, or whatever the GM determines